-Montrose Museum and Art Gallery
+Montrose Museum & Art Gallery is open.

 In 1841, Montrose Natural History and Antiquarian Society realised that its lodgings in one of the town’s schools was fast being outgrown by its collections of geology, natural history, ethnography, fine art and the hundreds of other items typical of a Victorian museum.
 A fund was begun and, subsequently, Montrose Museum opened in 1842, making it one of the first purpose-built museums in Scotland.